The Athens Concert Hall

 The Athens Concert Hall offers a comprehensive range of facilities for all sorts of cultural activities, designed to the very highest specifications and one of the most impressive venues of its kind anywhere in the world.
 It offers a forum for all sorts of cultural activities – both artistic and educational.

-In the vicinity of the Music Megaron of Athens, we recommend the Athens Hilton Hotel.
-This 5-star centrally-located luxurious hotel offers spacious rooms and suites with marble bathrooms with walk-in shower and bathtub.
+In the vicinity of the Megaron Concert Hall of Athens, we recommend the Athens Hilton Hotel.
+This 5-star luxurious hotel offers spacious rooms and suites with marble bathrooms with walk-in shower and bathtub.
 LCD TVs with cable and satellite channels, and work desks with adjustable lamps are included.
 Floor-to-ceiling patio doors and balconies offer views of the Athenian landscape or the Acropolis.
 Hilton Athens features 3 swimming pools, the popular rooftop Galaxy Bar and 4 restaurants, among which Milos Restaurant, serving Greek gourmet cuisine and Byzantino restaurant with an excellent Mediterranean buffet or a la carte menu and the richest Sunday brunch in Athens.
 The stylish rooftop Galaxy Bar serves signature cocktails, whilst offering Acropolis views from its open-air terrace.
 The Oasis Pool Bar & Grill serves Mediterranean cuisine or snacks.